chardebug/SFILS/mongo/MongoApp/README.md

 This app allows you to organize your results by patron ID ascending/descending, checkout total ascending/descending, or renewal total ascending/descending.

  If you use the search bar:
   - You can only search a patron's ID.
-This ID is from MongoDb's object id.
+This ID is from MongoDB's object ID.
-  - The _id is shortened (8 characters) for easy searching.
+  - The object ID has been shortened (8 characters) for easy searching.
   - Press "Clear" to return to the home page or the "Back to Home Page" button.

  If you use the dropdown box,